Self Repair

 Roland Corporation U.S. Self-Repair Program

 Roland Corporation U.S. is in the process of developing a national Self-Repair Program for U.S. citizens.
-As a first step, we are pleased to offer a self-repair option that provides access to spare parts and documentation.
+As a first step, we are pleased to offer a self-repair option that provides access to spare parts and documentation for users in states that have passed relevant right to repair acts.

-Subject to the above limitations, owners of these products may access self-repair resources, including spare parts and documentation, by making a request through our Backstage web portal (requires a free Roland Account).
+Consumers who reside in these states and/or purchased Roland products manufactured or sold in these states may access self-repair resources, including spare parts and documentation, by making a request through our Backstage web portal (requires a free Roland Account).

 - Roland provides extensive coverage for Roland and BOSS products under its limited warranty.
-Performing a self-repair may damage a product and void your warranty.
 Roland is not responsible for any damage or injury caused to equipment, persons, or other properties due to repairs, diagnoses, maintenance, or modifications made by independent shops or device owners.
+Self-repair or independent shop repair work may damage a product and, if it does cause such damage, could void your warranty.

 - Some Roland and BOSS products contain copyrighted content such as musical compositions, songs, tunes included and allowed only for usage in certain regions.
 Also, some products have wireless features like Bluetooth implemented that are allowed to be used exclusively in certain countries due to legal regulations.
 Roland is not responsible for any copyright infringement or wireless regulation violations that result from repairs, diagnoses, maintenance, or modifications made by independent shops or device owners.